VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar

 Okay, so ‘I’ll be back’ is perhaps more iconic, a trademark line that would be used on several occasions after its debut in The Terminator, but at the time of T2’s release, Hasta La Vista, Baby was perhaps even more widely quoted, quickly becoming ingrained in modern culture as the most expensive movie of its time took the cinematic world by storm.

 James Cameron would deliver a cinematic masterstroke with Judgement Day, allowing Arnold the role of protagonist in the form of a reprogrammed terminator sent back in time to protect a young John Connor, a boy who would one day grow to save the human race from Annihilation.
-When this version of the T-800 arrived in 1991, it was in many ways similar to its darker predecessor, a machine with cold and ruthless tendencies in its relentless quest to fulfill its objective.
+When this version of the T-800 arrived in 1991, it was in many ways similar to its darker predecessor, a machine with cold and ruthless tendencies in its relentless quest to fulfil its objective.

 There was a major difference between the two, however.
 Arnie’s second incarnation of the T-800 was programmed with the ability to learn and adapt in a way that allowed it to understand the human condition and ultimately empathise.
 In an ironic twist, a young John Connor (Edward Furlong) would become a father figure to his cyborg protector, helping him to understand what makes us human.
 He also helped with his lingo, which was understandably on the robotic side.